dscroft/wm9QF_programming_for_artificial_intelligence_labs/python_unit_testing/python_unit_testing.md

 @end

 @learning_objectives
-- Describe what Python is and why they might want to use it for research
+- Describe what unit testing is and why it is important in Python
-- Identify several ways to write Python code
+- Identify the main components of a Python unit test
-- Understand the purpose and utility of a Jupyter notebook
+- Understand how to use the unittest framework to write and run tests
-- Download Python and Jupyter, and access a Python notebook in Google Colab
+- Understand the steps of the Test Driven Development (TDD) cycle

 @end